ccummings/canjs-contacts-tutorial/README.md

 # CanJS Contacts Manager

-This is the contacts manager built in the three part Nettuts+ tutorial series "Build a Contacts Manager Using CanJS".
+This is the contacts manager built in the three part Nettuts+ tutorial series "Diving into CanJS".

 ## Part 1